NikLP/duckspot/README.md

 In *duckspot.routing.yml*, I use a Base 62 regex to check the validity of the Artist ID passed to the controller, if it doesn’t match this generates a 404.
 See https://www.drupal.org/node/2399239, https://en.wikipedia.org/wiki/Base62 after https://developer.spotify.com/documentation/web-api/#spotify-uris-and-ids

-Also in this file I use a default value of 1, this is not ideal and ideally needs addressing. https://www.drupal.org/docs/8/api/routing-system/parameters-in-routes/using-parameters-in-routes
+Also in this file I use a default value of 1 for the artist ID, this is not ideal and ideally needs addressing.
+Ideally I'd add more checking on the spotify api response. https://www.drupal.org/docs/8/api/routing-system/parameters-in-routes/using-parameters-in-routes

 Also it would be nice to be setting the title somewhere other than in this file!!